Why a Change in Testacy Does Not End the Appointment

 Except as otherwise ordered in formal proceedings, the probate of a will subsequent to the appointment of a personal representative in intestacy or under a will which is superseded by formal probate of another will, or the vacation of an informal probate of a will subsequent to the appointment of the personal representative thereunder, does not terminate the appointment of the personal representative although his powers may be reduced as provided in section 14-3401.

 A.R.S. § 14-3612The reasoning is practical.
 Someone needs to remain in charge of the estate while the new situation is sorted out.
-Leaving the estate without a responsible party, even briefly, could put assets at risk.
+Leaving the estate without a responsible party could put assets at risk.
+The powers may be reduced as otherwise ordered in formal proceedings, but the appointment stays in place.

 When the Transition Actually Happens

-The existing appointment terminates only when a new personal representative is formally appointed through the proper proceedings.
+The existing appointment ends only when a new personal representative is formally appointed.
 If nobody requests a new appointment within thirty days after the time for appeal has expired, the current representative can ask to continue serving under the new will or the new intestacy determination.

 This thirty-day window gives interested parties time to act.
-If the newly discovered will names a different executor, that person has the opportunity to seek appointment.
-If nobody steps forward, continuity is preserved and the current representative carries on with whatever authority applies under the changed circumstances.
+If the newly discovered will names a different executor, that person can seek appointment.
+If nobody steps forward, the current representative carries on.